 Chekhov's Boomerang: In The Ersatz Elevator Violet attempts to use fire tongs for several different things, including welding and noisemakers.
 They only are effective for their final use, however.

 Chekhov's Gun: Reading The Bad Beginning the first time, a reader might be confused as to why Snicket is so specific in which hand Violet uses to hold her spoon, or throw the grappling hook.
 Snicket makes sure the reader knows Violet is right-handed.
-At the end, Violet foils Olaf's plot by signing her name with her left hand, thus not fulfilling the marriage requirement that a bride sign her name "in her own hand" Also, in book the eleventh, Sunny finds some wasabi in the underwater room.
+At the end, Violet foils Olaf's plot by signing her name with her left hand, thus not fulfilling the marriage requirement that a bride sign her name "in her own hand" (In the movie, though, Count Olaf persuades her to use her right hand.)
+Also, in book the eleventh, Sunny finds some wasabi in the underwater room.
 This turns out to be vital in curing Sunny from a near-death infection.

 Chuck Cunningham Syndrome: The wart faced man from Olaf's troupe disappears after the 1st book and is never mentioned again.
 Also didn't reappear in the movie that was made 5 years later.